dfamonteiro/blog/blog/content/posts/2025-books.md

 ### The Manager's Path (Camille Fournier)

-After reading the [The Missing README](#the-missing-readme-chris-riccomini--dmitriy-ryaboy) it was only natural that I would pick up this book.
+After reading the [_The Missing README_](#the-missing-readme-chris-riccomini--dmitriy-ryaboy) it was only natural that I would pick up this book next.

 It was interesting to gather some perspective on how things work on the management side of things.
 In general this book helped me be more mindful of the types of problems and the kind of work that managers have to do.